lsaravia/CriticalGlobalForest/CriticalGF.md

 where $n_s(p)$ is the number of patches of size $s$.
 The exponent $\alpha$ does not depend on the details of the model and it is called universal [@Stauffer1994].
 These scaling laws can be applied for landscape structures that are approximately random, or at least only correlated over short distances [@Gastner2009].
 In physics this is called "isotropic percolation universality class", and corresponds to an exponent $\alpha=2.05495$.
 If we observe that the patch size distribution has another exponent it will not belong to this universality class and some other mechanism should be invoked to explain it.
 Percolation thresholds can also be generated by models that have some kind of memory [@Odor2004; @Hinrichsen2000]: for example, a patch that has been exploited for many years will recover differently than a recently deforested forest patch.
 In this case, the system could belong to a different universality class, or in some cases there is no universality, in which case the value of $\alpha$ will depend on the parameters and details of the model [@Corrado2014].

-To illustrate the concepts we made simulations with a simple forest model with two states: forest and non-forest.
-This model was called the contact process and was introduced for epidemics [@Harris1974], but has many applications in ecology [@Sole2006; @Gastner2009].
-A site with forest could become extinct with probability $e$, and produce another forest site in a neighborhood with probability $c$.
-We used a neighborhood defined by an isotropic power law probability distribution.
-We defined a single control parameter as $\lambda=c/e$ and we made simulations for the subcritical fragmentation state $\lambda < \lambda_c$, with $\lambda=2$, near the critical point for $\lambda=2.5$ and for the supercritical state with $\lambda=5$ (see supplementary percolation animations).
+To illustrate these concepts, we conducted simulations with a simple forest model with only two states: forest and non-forest.
+This type of model is called a "contact process" and was introduced for epidemics [@Harris1974], but has many applications in ecology [@Sole2006; @Gastner2009].
+A site with forest can become extinct with probability $e$, and produce another forest site in a neighborhood with probability $c$.
+We use a neighborhood defined by an isotropic power law probability distribution.
+We defined a single control parameter as $\lambda=c/e$ and ran simulations for the subcritical fragmentation state $\lambda < \lambda_c$, with $\lambda=2$, near the critical point for $\lambda=2.5$, and for the supercritical state with $\lambda=5$ (see supplementary percolation animations).

 ### Patch size distributions